 Cochrane Canada is comprised of the Cochrane Canada Centre, six Review Groups, four Methods Groups, Cochrane Canada Francophone, one Field and 18 Regional Sites.
 These groups and fields are located all over the country.
-Canada has a large presence in Cochrane on an international level and is involved in Cochrane's Steering Group, Consumer Network, communications and knowledge transfer activities.
-Canada groups offer support to the 3,039 members of Cochrane in Canada, including more than 1,800 review authors.
+Canada has a large presence in Cochrane on an international level and is involved in Cochrane's Steering Group, Consumer Network, communications and knowledge translation activities.
+Canadian groups offer support to the more than 3,900 members of Cochrane in Canada, including almost 2,000 review authors.

 Cochrane Canada Centre